tinacms/tinacms-site/content/blog/custom-field-components.md

  }
 ```

-Now if you start the development server, you should see the custom `rangeInput` field in the sidebar.
+Now if you start the development server, you should see the custom `RangeInput` field in the sidebar.
 And if you slide it, you should see the value updating in `About.json`.

 ### 4. Dynamically set the CSS filter